albinjanssonsand/slam/NOTES.md

   - Tried: a fallback PnP path (confirmed-only first; if too thin, retry against the full confirmed+provisional pool to keep the trajectory continuous, but without letting that fallback pose extend the map).
-    **User-tested and found it did not help** - reverted/removed rather than kept as unused complexity.
+    **Tested and found it did not help** - reverted/removed rather than kept as unused complexity.
 - [x] **Diagnosed why BA doesn't clean up an isolated erratic keyframe**, after observing the trajectory "snapping back" to the correct path a keyframe or